 – Jaden, age 16, sophomore at Holland High School

-You and ESCAPE can be proud of the way you have shaped that young man’s life.
+ESCAPE can be proud of the way you have shaped that young man’s life.
 It isn’t often that we see kids in reinstatement hearings that show the poise and maturity that Lex showed.
 I was impressed with how he could state his goals, and he wasn’t willing to sell himself short in terms of what he can do with his life.
 I’m sure Lex, like all kids, is a work in progress.
 But the work you have done so far is awesome and if you are having half the impact on other kids that you have had on Lex, those kids and our community will come out as winners.
 Thanks so much for the work you are doing.

 – Steve Grose, President of Holland Board of Education

-Hear from Shari Garcia, a Pastor and business owner in the Holland Community:
+Shari Garcia, a Pastor and business owner in the Holland Community:

 To whom it may concern: